-The 10 area agencies will serve as the state's OHCDS in order to provide "pass-through billing", in accordance with NH Administrative Rule He-M 504.
-Pass-through services include Assistive Technology, Environmental Modifications, Individual Goods and Services, Crisis Services, Non-medical Transportation, PERS, Community Integrated Services, Wellness Coaching, Respite, and Specialty Services.
-In these cases, the area agency will submit a claim for billing and ensure timely payment to the rendering provider.
+The 10 area agencies will serve as the state's OHCDS in order to provide pass through billing for certain services.
+Pass through services include Assistive technology, Environmental modifications, Individual Goods and Services, Crisis Services, Non-medical Transportation, PERS, Community Integrated Services, Wellness Coaching, Respite, and Specialty Services.
+In these cases, the area agency will hold a contract with a provider who is not enrolled with Medicaid to provide a service.
+The area agency will submit a claim for billing and ensure timely payment to the rendering provider.